facebook/sapling/README.md

-hg-experimental
+fb-hgext
 =============

-This is a collection of proof-of-concept Mercurial extensions written at Facebook.
-While they are all in basic use, they are considered experimental, are unsupported, and may or may not receive updates in the future.
-We're making them open source as examples of some better workflows we've been experimenting with.
+This is a collection of Mercurial extensions written at Facebook.
+Many of them are in heavy use by thousands of users on a daily basis.
+However, some of them are very specific to Facebook's very large repositories so their value to others will vary.
+We're still making these open source as examples of the workflows we use and direction we are working.

-Note that there will be extensions included here that only work with Facebook's infrastructure; they are included to give you an idea of how we integrate mercurial with our workflows.
+Note that there will be extensions included here that only work with Facebook's internal infrastructure; they are included to give you an idea of how we integrate mercurial with our workflows.

+Below are snippets about some of the extensions contained here.

 smartlog